- Products: A variety of health and wellness tests with the option of at-home or in-clinic sample collection.

 Similarly to the finger-prick test, if a user has their sample collected in a partner clinic, they need to post it to Medichecks on the same day it is taken.

-The company also has a network of nurses for customers who wish to have a venous blood collection at home.
+The company also has a network of nurses for customers who wish to have a venous blood collection at home for an additional cost.
 After the order is confirmed, the nurse service in the user’s area will get in touch to arrange a suitable time and date for the appointment.
 The nurse will be responsible for posting the blood sample.

 If the user knows a qualified professional, they can choose to make arrangements to have their blood sample taken without the need to purchase this service from Medichecks.

-In any case, customers are encouraged to answer a few health and lifestyle questions on their My Medichecks portal to help the reviewing doctors provide more accurate recommendations.
+In any case, customers are encouraged to answer a few health and lifestyle questions on their My Medichecks portal to help the reviewing doctors provide more accurate insights.

 Medichecks states they email customers when their test results are ready to be viewed.
-Results are available on their secure online portal, and users can access them on their personal dashboard.
-The company also provides a downloadable PDF with the results, which users can print and share if they wish to.
+Results are available on their online portal, and users can access them on their personal dashboard.
+The company also provides a downloadable PDF with the results.

-After the sample is analyzed by the laboratory, a Medichecks doctor will verify the results and include explanations and recommendations to help customers better understand them.
-The company states that their physicians are qualified and have the knowledge and experience to interpret the wide variety of tests offered.
+After the sample is analyzed by the laboratory, Medichecks claims a doctor will verify the results and include explanations and commentaries to help customers better understand them.
+The company states that their physicians are qualified and have the knowledge and experience to interpret the wide variety of tests offered, but some customers found the comments provided to be lacking in depth.

 Medichecks’ prices vary depending on which tests customers choose, and they can range from $47 to over $800 for a single test.
 Moreover, prices can change depending on which sample collection method is chosen (finger-prick, in-clinic, or nurse visit).

-Since each test must be purchased separately, it can become expensive to analyze multiple aspects of one’s health.
+Since each test must be purchased separately, it can become expensive to analyze multiple aspects of one’s health, as there is no option to upload other lab results to receive insights.

-Medichecks provides explanations and recommendations on what customers should do to improve their health based on test results and a lifestyle questionnaire.
+Medichecks states their doctors provide comments and explanations about the test results to help customers better understand their results.
 Additionally, the company states their doctors will advise users of any results that may require further action.

-The company only asks for personal data if required for specific purposes.
+The company claims to only ask for personal data if required for specific purposes.
 For example, they may collect information from customers such as name, address, health data, medical history, test results, among others.

 Information may be shared with Public Health England (PHE) or local health protection teams if test results detect a notifiable disease, including, measles, mumps, COVID-19, and others.